tim-gromeyer/VoiceAssistant/README.md

 # Pre-Alpha!

-Currently, only voice recognition and some basic commands like " how late " or " repeat after me " work.
+Currently, only voice recognition and some basic commands like "how late" or "repeat after me" work.

 # VoiceAssistant